Fret Caul Alignment & Even Pressure

 KINEMATIC DESIGN

 Our luthier tool designs are grounded in the principles of kinematics & mechanics.
+An example of this application is our fret pressing range:-

 BASIC PRESS METHODOLOGY